Congo conflict masks deadly volcano threat

 "If there's another eruption, it'll hit the economy: we'll have to start from zero again.
 Our houses will be destroyed, our people killed," she said.

-Joseph Makundi, civil protection co-ordinator for Goma, accepts that the security situation has increased the volcano's threat.
-Not least, he says, is the risk of lava exploding the stockpiles of ammunition which dot the heavily militarised town.
+Joseph Makundi, civil protection co-coordinator for Goma, accepts that the security situation has increased the volcano's threat.
+Not least, he says, is the risk of lava exploding the stockpiles of ammunition which dot the heavily militarized town.

 In the worst case scenario, authorities would have to evacuate around two-thirds of Goma's inhabitants, he says.
 Community networks and a flag system - green for safe, red for evacuation - have been put in place for that purpose.